 If you have a TV in uni halls you're probably going to need a TV licence of your own.
 If you're living in a university flat under a separate tenancy agreement (this applies to most uni halls) then you'll each need a TV licence for your own room.

 If a TV is in a communal area then it may be covered by the university's halls of residence licence.
 You don't need to buy another licence to cover just the communal area.

 Like the previous TV licence, your halls’ licence doesn’t cover you when you’re in your room.
-You also won’t be covered by your parents’ licence either, unless they only ever use devices that are powered solely by their own internal batteries, and aren’t plugged into an aerial or the mains.
+You also won’t be covered by your parents’ licence either, unless you only ever use devices that are powered solely by their own internal batteries, and aren’t plugged into an aerial or the mains.

 If you plan to go home over the summer you should check if you’re eligible for a refund.